 If you are thinking of making a full personal loan repayment, do it in the earlier stages.
 You should also know that most of the financial institutions have a lock-in period of one year.
 You are allowed to prepay only after this period.
 Lenders like Tata Capital allow prepayment after just 6 months.
 Calculate loan EMI here.

 Next comes the charges related to the personal loan repayment.
 Different lenders have different charges when it comes to prepayment.
 The charge can be up to 4-5% when the loan tenure is still new, while the charge drops 2-3% during the tenure, and then to 1% or even less as the loan tenure end approaches.
+Also do you have a clue about financial coaching: is it necessary from ubc.

 Full or part